+We assign a separate pool number to each mortgage loan pool and the related issuance of certificates.
 We also assign a two-character prefix that identifies the type of multifamily loans in that pool and the basic terms of the certificates.
-The type of information reflected by the prefix includes whether the multifamily loans are conventional or insured or guaranteed by the government, whether they bear interest at a fixed rate or an adjustable rate, whether the certificates and the underlying loans calculate interest on a 30/360 basis, an actual/360 basis or some other basis, the length of the loan terms, and whether the underlying loans are fully amortizing or have a balloon payment at maturity.
+The type of information reflected by the prefix includes whether the underlying multifamily loans are conventional or insured or guaranteed by the government, whether the loans bear interest at a fixed rate or an adjustable rate, whether the certificates and the underlying multifamily loans calculate interest on a 30/360 basis, an actual/360 basis or some other basis, the length of the loan terms, and whether the loans are fully amortizing or have a balloon payment at maturity.
 No pool will contain both fixed-rate and adjustable-rate loans.

-Pool prefixes provide a quick and easy reference source for the characteristics of the loans in a pool.
-Nevertheless, when deciding whether to purchase certificates, you should rely on pool prefixes only in conjunction with the information in this prospectus, the related prospectus supplement and any information that we have incorporated into these documents by reference.
+Pool prefixes are intended to provide a convenient reference source for the characteristics of the loans in a pool.
+Nevertheless, when deciding whether to purchase certificates, you should rely on pool prefixes ONLY in conjunction with the information in this prospectus, the related prospectus supplement and any information that we have incorporated into these documents by reference.